-Although 100% of candidates met target in AC 2017-2018, AC 2018-2019 and AC 2019-2020 program faculty have reviewed the evidence to ensure student learning, and based on the analysis of the results, faculty will implement changes in AC 2020-2021 to drive the cycle of improvement.
-Based on information gathered from analysis of the AC 2019-2020 data, faculty will implement the following changes in AC 2020-2021 to drive the cycle of improvement.
-In AC 2020-2021, faculty will introduce information about and promote research into various replacement behaviors to promote the development of creative behavior management plans.
+Although 100% of candidates met target in AC 2020-2021 program faculty have reviewed the evidence to ensure student learning, and based on the analysis of the results, faculty will implement changes in AC 2021-2022 to drive the cycle of improvement.
+Faculty will implement the following changes in AC 2020-2021 to drive the cycle of improvement.
+Faculty will introduce information about and promote research into various replacement behaviors to promote the development of creative behavior management plans.
 These changes will improve students' ability to gather, analyze, and utilize data to create educational programs that reach all students and improve the student's ability to exhibit creative thinking that yields engaging ideas, processes, materials, and experiences appropriate for the discipline, thereby continuing to push the cycle of improvement forward.